Standard UI Layout

 Properties Affecting Layout

-Each element has a set of flags (see PBElementFlags
+Each element has a set of flags (see PBElementFlags) and some layout metrics (see PBLayoutMetrics).

 Columns